and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 It fits in many situations and I’m sure you’ll hear Germans use it a lot.

-From the single so on to the double one… so so is also a fairly common expression.
+From the single so on to the double team so so, which is also a fairly common expression.

 - So, so.